 MOTHERHOOD, SPECIAL NEEDS, AND THE BEAUTY OF EVERYDAY MESSES

-It has been a year since we got back test results that revealed my son had something wrong – something very wrong – with his autoimmune system.
+It has been a year since we received test results that revealed my son had something wrong – something very wrong – with his autoimmune system.

 URGENT CARE BROUGHT MORE QUESTIONS

-We went in one evening to an urgent care clinic, thinking the pain in his hip might be a minor injury.
+One evening, we went to an urgent care clinic, thinking the pain in his hip might be a minor injury.
 We left with a ton of referrals and a ton more questions.

-Over the course of the year, he has had four hospital visits and more than 48 prescriptions filled.
+Over the course of the year, he has had four hospital visits and more than 48 prescriptions.

-I wish that my son could talk to me about this past year, what it has been like for him – from his perspective.
-But he just can’t.
+I wish my son could talk to me about this past year and what it has been like for him from his perspective – but he just can’t.
 Putting language around feelings, both the ones in his body and the ones in his heart, is not something he can do yet.

 WE DON’T ALWAYS SPEAK ABOUT THE EXPERIENCES

-But most of the time, especially publicly, my vocal cords feel frozen when the topic of my son’s illnesses come up.
-I can talk about autism, all day long.
+However, most of the time (especially publicly), my vocal cords feel frozen when the topic of my son’s illnesses comes up.
+I can talk about autism all day long.
 Autism makes sense to me.

 Autism is who he is.
 It fits.